 3-4 8 10 12

 c) Identify critical path.

-Ql) a) Enlist the functions and objectives of Manufacturing Management and
+Q1) a) Enlist the functions and objectives of Manufacturing Management and explain each BRIEFLY.

 Q2) a) What are the costs associated with machine-break-down.

 b) Explain in the brief concept of Preventive Maintenance.
 How should the Preventive Maintenance System be planned?

 Q3) Following are the activities of a project: